 Many people and organisations work together to promote business in Cheltenham:

-- As the town’s MP, Martin sees it as his role to support local jobs and sustainable prosperity in the town.
-He actively promotes local companies, especially those with a positive story to tell about environmental sustainability, corporate social responsibility and community involvement.
-Email him here
+- As the town’s MP, Martin always saw it as his role to support local jobs and sustainable prosperity in the town.
+He actively promoted local companies, especially those with a positive story to tell about environmental sustainability, corporate social responsibility and community involvement.

 - Cheltenham Borough Council actively supports local and relocating businesses, providing advice and support, contacts and grants in partnership with local business.